alecperkins/shiny/source/helpers.md

 ```

 Now, these classes can be used directly.
 A useful development pattern is to
-auto-extend the module and variants, use the raw classes and identify the
+auto-extend the component and variants, use the raw classes and identify the
 combinations, then replace them with semantic classes that use the `+extend`
 helper.